ADGEfficiency/programming-resources/data-engineering/orchestration.md

-## Orchestration 101

-Why an orchestration service?
+# Data Pipeline Orchestration

+What is data pipeline orchestration?

-- schedule tasks, like scraping raw data, processing/cleaning data and aggregations,
+- schedule tasks & computation, like scraping raw data, processing/cleaning data and aggregations,
 - manage dependencies between tasks - if I get raw data again, which downstream tasks do I need to run again?
-- monitor tasks - when did this task last run?
+- monitoring & visibility of computation (future, current & past), easy access to logs.

 Pipelines made of tasks that take inputs & create data artifacts:

-- imperative - defined in Python,
+- imperative - defined in Python (define both how and what),
-- declarative - defined in YAML
+- declarative - defined in YAML (define what only).

-Pipelines are controlled by orchestrators.
-An orchestrator is three things:
+An orchestrator is commonly built from:

-1. scheduler,
-2. exectuor,
+1. a scheduler / agent - responsible for starting tasks,
+2. executor / worker(s) - run tasks,
-3. metadata store to keep track of pipeline execution.
+3. metadata store -  keep track of pipeline execution,

-What is a DAG?
+4. UI - displays metadata on pipeline status & gives control over agent/tasks/workers.

+With a data orchestration system you will often maintain two environments - an execution environment and a scheduling / agent environment.

+The agent will be an always on service - even if we aren't tracking a task, the agent will still be listening.
+Execution environments are only used when there are tasks to execute.

+## Importance of DAGs

-- Directed acyclic graph
+Directed acyclic graph

-Task versus data driven:
+## Task versus data driven:

 - task based =  decouple the task orchstration from the task itself (Airflow, Prefect),
 - data driven =  know the kind of data they are using/creating (Dagster)

-Argument for task based is that modern data systems (databases) are very aware of the data content, & can manage this
+Argument for task based is that modern data systems (databases) are very aware of the data content, & can manage/optimize this.

+## Orchestration Frameworks

+What is important about an orchestration framework?

+- how to track dependencies,
+- can you pass data between tasks,
+- does the orchestrator have visibility on actual data transformations in tasks,
+- maturity,
+- documentation quality,
+- does SAS product exist - introduces dependencies, often less flexible but quicker to develop with & avoid solving solved problems.

+Why an orchestration framework?

+- workflows of data pipeline management are complicated to build from primitive AWS components (EC2, Lambda, RDS etc),
+- the problems of data pipeline management (scheduling, batch compute etc) are common & share enough that they can be abstracted out.

+# Data Orchestration Frameworks

+Which framework (in 2022):

+- Airflow 2,
+- Prefect 2,
+- Dagster.

 ## Airflow